To rescue and rehabilitate abused, abandoned, neglected, and unwanted horses

 To promote awareness of the principles of natural horsemanship through educational programs

-To help community horses by providing outreach assistance to horse owners and encouraging the public to identify and report abused, abandoned, and neglected horses
+To help community horses by providing outreach assistance to horse owners with a hand up and encouraging the public to identify and report abused, abandoned, and neglected horses.

 About Sixteen Hands Horse Sanctuary